 How to Use a Singing Bowl

 We use singing bowls in our meditation center, at groups we lead, and in our own practice.
 They’re a beautiful tool for a meditation practice, and can be a wonderful addition to anyone’s existing sitting habits.
-However, many people ask us how to use them, so we thought we’d offer a little bit about singing bowls, how to play them, and why it can be beneficial to use one!
+However, many people ask us how to use singing bowls, so we thought we’d offer a little bit about singing bowls, how to play them, and why it can be beneficial to use one!

 How to Play a Singing Bowl

 Singing bowls can be played a number of ways.
 We will go through a few different ways to use a bowl, and the video below demonstrates each of these methods.
 Elizabeth created this video to help teach people how to use a singing bowl, so hopefully it helps!

 The Gentle Strike